Gen AI for Opera: Democratizing AI Model Creation

 Opera is Cresta's no-code platform to enable contact center leaders to automate coaching and monitor compliance without AI expertise.

-It allows users to create custom "if this, then that" rules for simple scenarios, complementing Cresta's AI models that handle complex interactions.
+Users can create custom rules in "if this, then that" fashion for simple scenarios, complementing Cresta's AI models that handle complex interactions.

 Problem 1: Low accuracy